swalladge/rpi-temperature-server/docs/SERVER_README.md

 1. Make sure you have followed the main instructions to install the environment and get the test file running first.

-2. Copy `server/config.template.py` to `config.py` and edit the new file to your liking.
-See comments in that file for more information on configuring the server.
+2. Copy `server/config.template.json` to `config.json` and edit the values to your liking.
+See [docs/CONFIG.md](docs/CONFIG.md) for important information on configuring.

 3. You can then run the server with the included script: